Knowledge management: the secret sauce of productivity

 A lack of transparency in how knowledge is shared and used to make decisions often leads to gaps in employee knowledge.
 It also chokes off opportunities for growth and innovation.
 If everyone is on the same page, they can work together to improve the organization’s explicit and tacit knowledge bases.

-Having the right information, both explicit and tacit, is essential to making good business decisions.
-But when that information is held by only a few, it limits the insights and opportunities for innovation to what those minds can create.
+Access to the right information, both explicit and tacit, is critical to effective business decision-making.
+When information is held by only a few, the potential for innovation is limited to what those individuals can create.

 When leaders expand knowledge sharing to the entire organization, especially one with diversity in experiences and culture, it opens the door to a powerful flow of unique and potentially valuable ideas.